Axion Star Explosions: A New Source for Axion Indirect Detection: Constraints from the CMB Optical Depth

 We note that the Planck constraints do not extend to arbitrarily large $g_{a\gamma\gamma}$ - the larger the value of $g_{a\gamma\gamma}$, the smaller the mass of the halos that host critical soliton stars.
-In axion-like dark matter cosmologies structure formation is suppressed at $M_h< M_{\rm min}$, see Eq.~\eqref{eqn:Mmin}, and couplings $g_{a\gamma\gamma }\gtrsim 10^{-10}$ correspond to axion stars hosted in halos whose abundance is suppressed.
+In axion-like dark matter cosmologies structure formation is suppressed at $M_h< M_{\rm min}$, see Eq.~\eqref{eqn:Mmin}, and couplings $g_{a\gamma\gamma }\gtrsim 10^{-10}\,{\rm GeV}$ correspond to axion stars hosted in halos whose abundance is suppressed (which may in turn lead to further cosmological constraints, see e.g.~\cite{Irsic:2019iff,Rogers:2020ltq}).
 In addition, we notice that the bounds change their shape for $m_a \gtrsim 5\times 10^{-11}\,{\rm eV}$.
 For this region of parameter space the photon absorption efficiency in the IGM is smaller than one and this weakens the constraints.